MicrosoftDocs/azure-reference-other/stream-analytics-docs/getarrayelement-azure-stream-analytics.md

 ]
 ```

-The sample dataset above is an array of 2 records.
-When used as [local input](https://docs.microsoft.com/en-us/azure/stream-analytics/visual-studio-code-local-run) in a json file, the top level array will be interpreted for the generation of rows / events by Azure Stream Analytics.
+The sample dataset above is an array of two records.
+When used as [local input](https://docs.microsoft.com/en-us/azure/stream-analytics/visual-studio-code-local-run) in a json file, the top level array is interpreted for the generation of rows/events by Azure Stream Analytics.
 There is no need to take it into consideration in the query syntax.

 At the individual record level, we have 2 properties with different [types](https://docs.microsoft.com/en-us/stream-analytics-query/data-types-azure-stream-analytics). `DeviceId` is of type **nvarchar(max)**, `SensorReadings` is of type **record** (object).
 [GetType](https://docs.microsoft.com/en-us/stream-analytics-query/gettype-azure-stream-analytics) can be used to determine the type when necessary.